ESIPFed/data-help-desk/docs/how_to/how_to_onboard_staff.md

 3. **Interpersonal skills**: Emphasis on building rapport with users, understanding their needs, and providing empathetic support.

-## Safety and Security Protocols

-1. **Confidentiality agreements**: Understanding of the importance of confidentiality and data protection.
-2. **Cybersecurity best practices**: Familiarization with cybersecurity best practices for protecting sensitive information.
-3. **Emergency procedures**: Knowledge of emergency procedures, including evacuation protocols, fire safety, and first aid.

 ## Training and Development

 1. **Onboarding training program**: A comprehensive training program that covers